crass00/ComicStreamer/README.md

-# ComicStream: ToiletStreamer Edition
+# ComicStream: ToiletStreamer Edition Alpha

 Improved ComicStreamer!

+Note: this is my personal working branch... for my Mac, I could break stuff at any time!
+Add hacked-in mac tested features...
+If something is not working __fork it, fix it, pull request it!__

-With CBT, CB7 support, new interface, caching system and a lot of bug fixes
+With CBT, CB7 support, new interface, caching system, and a lot of bug fixes

 __Experimental__